The Mists of Avalon: Plot

 Gwydion, now grown, goes to the Saxon courts to learn warfare far from Arthur's eye.
 Impressed by his cleverness, the Saxons name him Mordred ("Evil Counsel").
 Years later, at a Pentecost feast at Camelot, he introduces himself as Queen Morgaine's son and Queen Morgause's foster son, though he calls Queen Morgause "Mother" and Morgaine by her name.
-Because of his resemblance to Lancelet, he must often tell people that Lancelet is not his father.
+Because of his resemblance to his older relative, Lancelet, he must often tell people that Lancelet is not his father, but cannot say who his father is due to the shame of incest.
 To earn his knighthood with no suspicion of preferential treatment, Gwydion challenges Lancelet to single combat during a tourney and they fight.
 Gwenhwyfar, who has warmed to Gwydion, protests and Arthur interrupts the match.
 Lancelet makes Gwydion a knight of the Round Table, naming him Mordred.

 Morgaine tells Accolon, who is now Uriens's heir, of the sacred marriage she made with Arthur years before.
 She convinces him that they must take the kingdom back from Arthur and the Christians and bring it back under the sway of Avalon.
 Morgaine discovers she is pregnant and is not sure if the child is Uriens' or Accolon's, but has an abortion because she is too old to give birth safely.
 The attempted coup fails and Arthur kills Accolon in single combat, sending a warning to Morgaine.
 As Uriens recovers from the shock of losing a second son and his wife's betrayal, Morgaine leaves Wales forever and returns to Avalon.

-Morgaine returns to Camelot years later during the Pentecost festival, disguised as a peasant.
-At the start of the holy rites, the stolen Sacred Regalia of Avalon, consisting of the sword, the spear, the dish, and the cup, are presented to the Christian church as an offering.
-Enraged and wielding great magic, Morgaine invokes the Great Mother Goddess to retrieve them.
-The assembled court sees the manifestation of this magic as the revelation of the Holy Grail.
-When the knights of the Round Table leave to search for the Holy Grail, Mordred attempts to usurp the throne.
-The armies of Arthur and Mordred eventually fight but in the end, Mordred dies and Arthur is mortally wounded.
+Years later, the Sacred Regalia of Avalon, a spear, a dish, and a cup, are stolen and presented to the Christian church in Camelot as an offering.
+Morgaine returns to Camelot with the priestess Raven during the Pentecost festival disguised as peasants.
+At the start of the holy rites, enraged and wielding great magic, Morgaine invokes the Great Mother Goddess to retrieve the regalia.
+The assembled court sees the manifestation of this magic as the revelation of the Holy Grail, which disappears as Raven collapses and dies.

+When the knights of the Round Table leave to search for the Holy Grail, which drives Lancelet insane and results in the deaths of others, Mordred attempts to usurp the throne.
+The armies of Arthur and Mordred eventually fight but in the end, Mordred dies and Arthur is mortally wounded, Morgaine having earlier taken the magical scabbard.
 Morgaine takes the dying Arthur through the mists to Avalon, reassuring him that he did not fail in his attempt to save Britain from the approaching dark times.
 Arthur dies as the shoreline comes into view.
 Morgaine buries him in Avalon and remains there to tell the tale of Camelot.